eleda77/eleda77.github.io/docs/vocab_list.md

 **brevet** - a warrant that gives a commissioned officer a higher rank title as a reward, but which may not confer the authority and privileges of real rank

 **breviary** - a book containing the service for each day, to be recited by those in orders in the Roman Catholic Church

+**bricolage** - something constructed or created from a diverse range of available things

 **brindle** - a brownish or tawny color of animal fur, with streaks of other color